timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 39-ACTIVE DUTY/CHAPTER 39-ACTIVE DUTY.md

 * (b) COVERED MEMBERS.—Except as provided in subsection (d), subsection (a) applies to the following members of the armed forces:

-  * (1) A retired member of the Regular Army, Regular Navy, Regular Air Force, or Regular Marine Corps.
+  * (1) A retired member of the Regular Army, Regular Navy, Regular Air Force, Regular Marine Corps, or Regular Space Force.

   * (2) A member of the Retired Reserve who was retired under section 1293, 7311, 7314, 8323, 9311, or 9314 of this title.